Merchant Terms and Conditions

 3. To find out updates on Transactions and resolve all differences in Payment Transactions, Merchants are required to reconcile with FasaPay.
 Reconciliation by Merchant using transaction information that has been available in FasaPay transaction mutation.

-11. .
-REPRESENTATIONS AND WARRANTIES
+13. .
+STATEMENTS AND WARRANTIES

 1. The merchant represents and warrants that: